oracle-devrel/formula-ai-2022-hackathon/challenges/challenge3.md

 # Scoring
 The following things will be taken into consideration when doing an independent evaluation of challenge 3:
-1. BPY script running on our local machine
+1. BPY script running on our local machine.
+Including requirements.txt is a MUST.
-2. BPY script generating track from different coordantes that the ones that we provided on the day
+2. BPY script will be independently tested with a different track with different track coordinates than the test track coordinates provided at the start of the hackathon.
 3. BPY procedurally generating surface material
 4. Wow factor - this is a bit subjective hence we will get our internal teams to vote on the favourite track/tracks.
-To help us sell your vision submit a video that shows off your work.
+Show off your work by including the experience in your video presentation.

 ### Code Presentation and Readability